Shipping Wonders of the World

 Rut it is around the Great Lakes that the most imposing illustrations of the possibilities of the floating railway are offered.
 These seas are transformed into one long waterway by connecting narrow straits, such as the Detroit and St. Clair Rivers.
 On opposite sides of the channel flourishing towns have sprung up.
 Thus there are Detroit and Port Huron on the American seaboard, faced by Windsor and Sarnia respectively on the Canadian shore.
 While the Canadian and American railways come down to the water’s edge on either bank, the growth of international traffic and the flow of produce to and fro could not be interrupted or hindered by a neck of water half-a-mile in width.
 So where the permanent way was impossible the railway ferry was introduced, to float trains to and fro incessantly throughout the twenty-four hours the whole year round.

+This practice remained in vogue for several years, but the pressure of the traffic demanded more expeditious means of handling.
 This was particularly noticeable between Sarnia and Port Huron, as the interruption occurs on the busy main line of the Grand Trunk Railway between Montreal and Chicago.
 The urgency of improved connection was driven home by the increasing maritime traffic through the St. Clair River, and the fact that movement was impeded seriously by the ice during the winter.
 So the engineers searched for an easier situation.
 A bridge was impossible: tunnelling beneath the waterway was the only solution.
 This was accomplished, and with the opening of the St. Clair Tunnel, providing all-through railway communication between Montreal and Chicago, the ferry disappeared.
 The floating railway continues to run between Windsor and Detroit, however, although several years ago a similar situation to that developed farther north prompted tunnelling operations at this point.
 In this instance, however, at present the subaqueous continuous rail connection has not displaced the ferry traffic entirely.
 The Grand Trunk Railway, which also has a busy alternative international route, via Detroit and Windsor, maintains a fleet of three ferries upon the half-mile of water separating the two countries, over which the whole of the passenger and goods traffic flowing through this channel is moved.
 The largest of these steamers, the Lansdowne, is 319½ feet long, by 41½ feet wide, and 15 feet deep.
 The Huron, the second vessel, is 79½ feet shorter, but 2½ feet wider.
 Each craft can receive sixteen freight cars, each measuring 36 feet in length, or eight Pullman cars each 72 feet long.
 The third vessel, the Great Western, is still smaller, and has a proportionate lower carrying capacity.

 The foregoing floating railways sink into insignificance, however, in comparison with those in operation upon Lake Michigan.
 This vast, elongated oval of fresh water is dotted on either side by busy ports, each of which is a teeming railway centre.
 Obviously, merchandise which has to be sent from one side of the lake to the other cannot be dispatched upon a long haul southwards to round the obstruction, neither is it profitable to load it into lake steamers.
 The cheapest and quickest method of coping with the traffic is to send it, packed in its trucks, across the water obstruction.
 There are many busy railway ferry lines, not only running across the extreme breadth of Lake Michigan, but also cutting across it diagonally, such as from Menominee to Frankfort, and from Manistique to Ludington.
 But the busiest marine railway thoroughfare lies direct across the breadth of the lake, between Milwaukee and Grand Haven, a distance of 84 miles.
 In order to obtain a more realistic impression of what this means, the sea-journey between Newhaven and Dieppe, though eight miles shorter, offers a good parallel, as the conditions are very similar.